Minuscule Schubert Varieties and Mirror Symmetry: Other examples in minuscule

-where $q$ is the quantum parameter and $[X(w)]^{\mathrm{PD}}$ denotes the Poincar\'e dual of $[X(w)]$, whose minuscule poset corresponds to the order dual of $P_Q\setminus P_w$.
-Of course the limit $q\rightarrow 0$ coincides with the classical Chevalley formula in Remark \ref{rem:minuscule}.
-From this formula, we can calculate the quantum differential system of minuscule $G/Q$ and reduce this first order system to a higher order differential system by some computer aided calculation (see \cite{Batyrev-CiocanFontanine-Kim-vanStraten_CTMS} \cite{Guest_FQCIS} for instance).
-For example, the orthogonal Grassmannian $OG(5,10)$ and the Cayley plane $\bO\bP^2$ have the quantum differential operator annihilating the component associated with the fundamental class as follows:
+We remark that there are some other examples of Calabi--Yau complete intersections of Picard number one in minuscule homogeneous spaces~$G/Q$.
+In these cases one may be able to know more details because the structure of the small quantum cohomology ring $QH^*(G/Q)$ of $G/Q$ has been studied intensively by recent researches \cite{MR1454400, MR2421317,MR2027200} for instance.
+In particular, the quantum Chevalley formula \cite[Proposition~4.1]{MR2421317} for minuscule homogeneous spaces $G/Q$ is given in terms of the minuscule poset~$P_w$.
+From this formula, we can calculate the quantum dif\/ferential system of minuscule $G/Q$ and reduce this f\/irst-order system to a~higher-order dif\/ferential system by some computer aided calculation (see \cite{MR1619529,MR2391365} for instance).
+For example, the orthogonal Grassmannian~$OG(5,10)$ and the Cayley plane $\bO\bP^2$ have the quantum dif\/ferential operators annihilating the component associated with the fundamental class as follows:

 respectively, where $\theta_q=q \partial_q$.
-By the quantum hyperplane section theorem for homogeneous spaces \cite{Kim_QHST}, we can determine the genus zero Gromov--Witten potential for each example of Calabi--Yau complete intersections in minuscule $G/Q$.
-In fact this procedure also works for general rational homogeneous spaces $G/Q$ by replacing the above quantum Chevalley formula by the general one obtained in \cite{Fulton-Woodward_OQPSC} though we do not go into the specifics here.
+By the quantum hyperplane section theorem for homogeneous spaces~\cite{MR1719555}, we can determine the genus zero Gromov--Witten potential for each example of Calabi--Yau complete intersections in minuscule $G/Q$.
+In fact this procedure also works for general rational homogeneous spaces $G/Q$ by replacing the quantum Chevalley formula by the general one obtained in~\cite{MR2072765} though we do not go into the details here.

-On the other hand, we already know the conjectural mirror family.
-Hence comparing both sides, we can prove the classical genus zero `mirror theorem' \cite{Givental_EGWI} \cite{Lian-Liu-Yau_MP1} for these examples combining Conjecture \ref{conj:mirror}.
-In particular, we can do this for $OG(5,10)(1^6,2)$, the remained example of smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties in Proposition \ref{prop:list}.
-The Picard--Fuchs operator for the conjectural mirror family of $OG(5,10)(1^6,2)$ coincides with the conjecture in \cite{vanEnkevort-vanStraten_MC},
+On the other hand, we already know the conjectural one-parameter mirror family.
+Hence comparing both sides, we can prove the classical genus zero `mirror theorem' \cite{MR1408320,MR1621573} for these examples combining Conjecture~\ref{conj:mirror}.
+In particular, we can do this for $OG(5,10)(1^6,2)$, one of the examples of smooth complete intersection Calabi--Yau 3-folds of Picard number one in minuscule Schubert varieties in Proposition~\ref{prop:list}.
+The Picard--Fuchs operator for the conjectural mirror family of $OG(5,10)(1^6,2)$ coincides with the conjecture in~\cite{MR2282974},

 where $\theta_x=x \partial_x$.